 About the Artist

-These days you can find me still working in a variety of mediums - playing with clay or fine tuning a new jewelry design concept, putting together a workshop, or playing in my wildflower meadow along Spring Brook -and keeping in good company with my kitty Sweetpea.
-My studio is open to the public Thursday Friday and Saturday, from May through December.
-It is located on the northern town-line border of Lima and Honeoye Falls.
-See the map on the homepage for more details.
+After several years of spinning the plates of Talulah's Fancy & Friends it was time to pursue my lifelong dream of building a unique marketplace at home and dedicate my energy to hone my craft(s) and creative passion(s).
+These days you can find me still working in a variety of mediums - playing with clay or fine tuning a new jewelry design concept, putting together a workshop....
+Or playing in my wildflower meadow along Spring Brook with my husband Jimmy and our kitty Queen Sweetpea.
+And I enjoy visitors to my studio which is open to the public Thursday, Friday and Saturday, from May through December. or by appointment during off season.

 US